 Remember, you have a limited number of unlocks depending on the plan you’re in.
 You can easily check how many of them you have left here and manage them by clicking on it.

 While unlocking it, you can also directly save it in a new or existing Watchlist.
 Let’s create a new one called “Music Streaming Apps”.
 Press Enter to add the app to it.
 You can also add as many apps in your watchlist as you want later on.

 If you own this app, you can unlock it for free by connecting your app store account.
-In addition to that, you will get 12 months of Premium account for free, worth $2,400.
+In addition to that, you can get a discount of up to 50% off any base subscription (excluding usage data).
 If you're interested, click the button below.

 Press “Unlock” to finish.
 As you can see, an app page is divided in 3 sections: